-- 1. Present an outline of the key points of the chapter and explain how these key concepts apply to your chosen program.
+- Present an outline of the key points of the chapter and explain how these key concepts apply to your chosen program (example: education assistant).
 The outline should be posted at the beginning of your presentation. - 2.
 Group members should choose one chapter from the textbook and formulate a topic they will present on, and they should also relate the topic to a real-life situation, such as workplace or societal event, for example, how to manage diversity in an organization in Calgary. - 3.
-Group members should adopt any communication format they prefer but PowerPoint Presentations are preferred.
+Group members are to adopt any visual presentation format they choose but PowerPoint Presentations are preferred.
 The method of delivery will be Microsoft Teams- groups are expected to create time on their own outside of class time to prepare for this project.
-Presentation is live in Class 10.
+The presentation is live in Class 9.